 It is necessary to regularly check for important Windows update programs and keep them up-to-date.
-However, since executing update program downloads and installations will decrease the performance of MP2110A, deactivate automatic updates for Windows Update.
-Instead, it is recommended to check for new updates, execute downloads and installations periodically when MP2110A is not in use for measurement.
+However, the performance of MP2110A could decrease while downloading and installing Windows updates.
+Turn off automatic updates in Windows.
+Instead, it is recommended to manually check for, download, and install new updates on a periodic basis, avoiding the operating hours of MP2110A.